Table of Contents

 There is no value to be created on the demand side alone.
 Instead, the token’s value is a function of the amount of demand for it.

 The value of a fixed supply is not flexible.
 For people to see the worth in the things they own now and in the future, they must believe in them.
-The ROI, game theory, and memes are all important considerations when determining whether a token will be in high demand.
+The return of investment (ROI), game theory, and memes are all important considerations when determining whether a token will be in high demand.

 Conclusion